basdxz/LeafCulling/docs/TECHNICAL.md

 ## Dependencies

-This mod depends on [FalsePatternLib](https://github.com/FalsePattern/FalsePatternLib) for the mixin plugin extensionlogic, alongside [SpongeMixins](https://github.com/SpongePowered/Mixin) to load the mixins used for injecting thepatches.
+This mod depends on [FalsePatternLib](https://github.com/FalsePattern/FalsePatternLib) for the mixin plugin extensionlogic, alongside [SpongeMixins](https://github.com/SpongePowered/Mixin) to load the mixins used for injecting the patches.

 ## Entry Points